About Undetectable and HIV

 Aside from the assurance that HIV can’t be transmitted by being undetectable, there are important health advantages for the poz guy.

-A UVL allows the immune system to operate to its optimum, not only improving overall well-being but also preventing acute and other serious illnesses.
+A UVL allows the immune system to operate at its optimum, improving overall well-being and preventing acute and other serious illnesses.

 More sensitive viral load testing

-In NSW we now have more sensitive viral load testing, which means laboratories across the state can detect small amounts of the virus as low as 20 copies/mL.
-For HIV positive guys this means that they may see some change from their previous viral load readings; from below 20 copies/mL a new, potentially higher number.
+In NSW, we now have more sensitive viral load testing, which means laboratories across the state can detect small amounts of the virus as low as 20 copies/mL.
+For HIV positive guys this means that they may see some change from their previous viral load readings; from below 20 copies/mL, a new, potentially higher number.
 This should not be a cause for concern as any viral load of 200 copies/mL or less is still considered undetectable.
-A person with this level of viral suppression cannot transmit HIV to their partners, however if you still feel concerned, we recommend speaking with your doctor.
+A person with this level of viral suppression cannot transmit HIV to their partners.
+However, we recommend speaking with your doctor if you are still concerned.

 That’s good news for all